leothomson23/lbu-oop/README.md

 5 Extending OOPGraphics library    -- to do\

 ## Notes
-Add your notes and top tips here.
+Made my own notes from lectures and labs on my OneDrive.

 ## The small print
 Enter your details above.
 Keep your portfolio up to date.
 You will also store your assignment here.